Judging by the title, we all know why you’re here. You recently got your brand-new pair of AirPods; you brought them home with high hopes and dreams.

 Yes, you guessed it, we are talking about the age-old trick of turning the whole thing off and then on again.
 Trust us; it works almost anywhere.

-To start with, you can disconnect your AirPods from your devices and reconnect them.
-Or turn off your Bluetooth for once and turn it back on to see if it makes a difference.
+To start, you can disconnect your AirPods from your device and then reconnect them.
+Or try turning off your Bluetooth for once and then turning it back on to see if it makes a difference.

 If you want to go the extra mile, then you can even turn your iOS device off and then on again to gauge how the AirPods respond.
-If you are around devices that are causing interference, then you might want to try the same trick with those.
+If you are near devices that are causing interference, you might want to try the same trick with them.

 Final Thoughts